cobuildlab/8base-utils/README.md

 ### `normalize8BaseReference(data, key)`

 - Updates an object to change a property with a 8base `connect` operation.
+- If the value of the key is undefined or null, the property gets deleted from the object.
 - This function mutates the data object to reflect the change.
 - This function assumes that all 8base IDs are of type string.